tom-seddon/b2/doc/Building.md

     git submodule init
 	git submodule update

+(If anything goes wrong during initial cloning or updating, a `git submodule update --force` may or may not fix things.
+If you're not intending to make any changes, the easiest thing is usually to delete the working copy and start again.)

+# Branches

-Regarding branches, the following should always build:
+The following should always build:

 * `master` - used to prepare latest GitHub release.
 Should always build and shouldn't contain anything too half-baked